pipefunc/pipefunc/docs/source/faq.md

 ## What is the overhead / efficiency / performance of `pipefunc`?

-This section has been moved to [Benchmarking](./concepts/benchmarking.md).
+This section has been moved to [Overhead and Efficiency](./concepts/overhead-and-efficiency.md).

 ## How to mock functions in a pipeline for testing?